TomKnowles1994/MultiPredNet/README.md

 - MATLAB Add-ons installed: Robotic Systems Toolbox and Signal Processing Toolbox
 - ROS (any version)

-## Also required:
+## Data:

+Suitable data sources can be any of the following:-

 - A ROSbag file, generated from the NeuroRobotics Platform Whiskeye Experiment.

-**OR**
+Instructions for extraction to follow.
+- The TAROS 2021 datasets, available at: https://we.tl/t-wPpFnK2TS6
 - Alternatively, sample ROSbag and MATLAB files are available at http://doi.org/10.25493/TSTK-AKK

 NB: If your data has already been unpacked from its ROSbag, then neither ROS nor the ROSbag is required.
 Use the generated .mat files instead.